SUSAR Alliance Board of Directors

 Jamey is a member of Virginia Task Force 2 FEMA Urban Search and Rescue team where he serves as a Rescue Specialist and Heavy Equipment Rigging Specialist.
 He serves on the Technical Rescue Equipment NFPA committee as well as serving on additional work groups for different NFPA committees.
 Jamey was elected to the board in 2016 and elected President in 2019.

-He now serves as a Deputy Coordinator for Special Operations in the Monroe County Fire Bureau overseeing the counties Special Operations Unit.
-Bob has an Associate Degree in Fire Science from Corning Community College.
+Bob also has an Associate Degree in Fire Science from Corning Community College.

 Bob can be reached at firstname.lastname@example.org

-After serving 32 years in the fire service, Randy Hill retired from the Leawood, Kansas Fire Department in 2012 at the rank of Deputy Fire Chief.
-During the last 10 years of his fire service career Randy was heavily involved in building the US&R capability in the Leawood FD, as well as the state of Kansas.
-Following his retirement, Randy started a non-profit company called Midwest Search & Rescue, whose mission was to build the search & rescue capability in Kansas and the Midwest.
-In December 2015 Randy was hired by the Kansas Office of the State Fire Marshal to serve as the state’s Search & Rescue Coordinator with responsibility for developing and coordinating the Kansas Search & Rescue Response System.
-Randy was elected to the board in November 2016 and elected Vice-President in 2019.
+After a 32-year career, Randy Hill retired from the Leawood, Kansas Fire Department in 2012 at the rank of Deputy Fire Chief.
+During the last 10 years of his fire service career, Randy was heavily involved in building the technical rescue capability for the Leawood FD, as well as the State of Kansas.
+After retiring, Randy started a non-profit company called Midwest Search & Rescue, where he served as President.
+In December 2015 he was hired by the Kansas Office of the State Fire Marshal to serve as the state’s first Search & Rescue Coordinator and currently serves in that position.
+Randy was elected to the Board of Directors in November 2016 and currently serves as the organization’s Treasurer.
+Randy remains active with the SUSAR organization as well as serving on the International Fire Chiefs (IAFC) US&R committee.
+Randy also coordinates canine issues for the SUSAR organization and serves as the webmaster for the SUSAR website.

 Randy can be reached at email@example.com